1993hzw/dragonnest/drawnote/manual/en/super_note/eraser.md

 - Fill Mode - Similar to the normal mode but can quickly erase a fan-shaped area.

-- Cut Mode - Splits elements into multiple independent parts, only applicable to lines and some geometric shapes.
+- Cutting Mode - Splits elements into multiple independent parts, only applicable to lines and some geometric shapes.
 This mode leaves no trace after erasing.

 - Selection Mode - Directly deletes the selected entire element and supports setting filter criteria.
 This mode leaves no trace after erasing.